The Vi-olator - Vi jungle guide

 - Enemies will almost always try to flash away from you when ulting.
 Be careful, as their flash may drag you under tower or closer to a damage dealer that will turn the fight around on you.

-- Beware using this on champions that can go untargetable( Fizz, anyone with a Zhonya's Hourglass) or in a game with a Bard, as you will lose lock and stop moving, and Assault and Battery will go on cooldown.
+- Beware using this on champions that can go untargetable( Fizz, anyone with a Zhonya's Hourglass) or in a game with a Bard, as you will lose lock and stop moving, and Cease and Desist will go on cooldown.

 - Be very careful about using this against a Sivir or Morgana, as their spell shields will not only nullify its damage and CC, but you will still go into the animation, which you cannot cancel.
 Also, beware of enemies with Edge of Night as well.

 - You do 75% of the damage to every unit you pass through, so you can use it to kill a low health enemy between you and another target as well.

 Always take Denting Blows level one.
-Excessive Force is best to take level 2 due to the AS and damage, and Vault Breaker level 3 to have all abilities.
-Always upgrade Assault and Battery at levels 6, 11, and 16, cause it's your ult.
+Relentless Force is best to take level 2 due to the AS and damage, and Vault Breaker level 3 to have all abilities.
+Always upgrade Cease and Desist at levels 6, 11, and 16, cause it's your ult.

 Since buff starts are best in my opinion, taking W is better because there is only one target, so your AoE damage would be wasted.
 Also, once you level your E you get both charges instantly, allowing you to make shorter work of the second camp.